Oakton High School

-Oakton High School is a public high school in unincorporated Fairfax County, Virginia, in proximity to the town of Vienna, in the United States.
+Oakton High School is a public high school in unincorporated Fairfax County, Virginia, in proximity to Vienna, Virginia, in the United States.
 It is part of Fairfax County Public Schools in Northern Virginia.
+As of the 2023–24 school year, it had 2,620 students, according to National Center for Education Statistics data.

 History

+20th century

-Oakton High School was founded in 1967 in Vienna, Virginia.
-The original Oakton High School was located in the facility which Oakton Elementary School now uses.
-When it opened, Oakton was the host facility for an IBM 1401, which was Fairfax County's first computer.
-A computer curriculum, one of the first offered at the high school level, was available to full-time Oakton students and students from several other county high schools on a part-time basis.
-This system was retired in the early seventies when Fairfax County installed an IBM 360 mainframe at the Annandale campus of Northern Virginia Community College.
+Oakton High School was founded in 1967, in Vienna, Virginia.
+The original Oakton High School was located in the facility now used by Oakton Elementary School.
+When it opened, Oakton was the host facility for an IBM 1401, which was Fairfax County's first computer, and a computer curriculum, one of the first offered at the high school level, was available to full-time Oakton High School students and students from several other county high schools on a part-time basis.
+This system was retired in the early 1970s when Fairfax County installed an IBM 360 mainframe at the Annandale campus of Northern Virginia Community College.

-In 1973, while W. T. Woodson High School in nearby Fairfax City was being repaired after an April 1 tornado struck and damaged it, Woodson students attended the remainder of the school year in a split shift at Oakton High School (Oakton students in the morning; Woodson students in the afternoon).
+In 1973, while W. T. Woodson High School in nearby Fairfax was being repaired after it was struck and damaged by a tornado, Woodson students attended the remainder of the school year in a split shift at Oakton High School with Oakton students attending in the morning and Woodson students attending in the afternoon.

+21st century

-The school achieved international notoriety in 2009 when it suspended, and threatened to expel, a student for taking a birth control pill while on school premises.
-The incident was referenced during the August 3, 2009 episode of The Colbert Report, with the show satirically portraying the student as a "druggie".
+In 2009, the school suspended, and threatened to expel, a student for taking a birth control pill while on the school's premises.
+The incident was referenced during the August 3, 2009, episode of The Colbert Report, with the show satirically portraying the student as a "druggie".

-School structure

-Oakton High School is led by Principal Jamie Lane and Assistant Principals Mary Landis, James Oberndorf, Salvatore Olivo, and Lawrence Stroud.
+Organization

 Oakton operates on a block schedule five days a week, alternating between "Burgundy" and "Gold" days.

 Feeder schools

-Crossfield Elementary School, Mosaic Elementary School, Navy Elementary School, Marshall Road Elementary School, Oakton Elementary School, Waples Mill Elementary School, Franklin Middle School, Thoreau Middle School, Luther Jackson Middle School, and Rachel Carson Middle School are all in the Oakton School Pyramid.
+Crossfield Elementary School, Hunters Woods Elementary School, Mosaic Elementary School, Navy Elementary School, Marshall Road Elementary School, Oakton Elementary School, Waples Mill Elementary School, Franklin Middle School, Luther Jackson Middle School, Thoreau Middle School, and Rachel Carson Middle School are all feeder schools into Oakton High School.